Intro

 Tracking pain using the body map

-You can access the body map to add more information at any time by tapping the ‘Body Map’ button beside ‘Pain’.
+When you are finished recording hit the green ‘Done’ button and then the green ‘Save’ button, this will return you to the daily rating screen.
+You can access the body map to add more, or to change, information at any time by tapping the ‘Body Map’ button beside ‘Pain’.

 Adding a note

-You can also add a note about your day, for example giving a reason that might explain why you’re feeling particularly sore, tired or emotional today, or recording information for your next appointment.
+You can also add a note about your day, for example giving a reason why you are feeling particularly sore, tired or emotional that day.
+These notes can also be used for recording information for your next appointment.

-To do this, scroll to the end of the screen with the face icons, and tap on the button 'Add a note'.
-If you are looking for ideas for how you can use the notes section you’ll find lots of ideas here.
+To do this, scroll to the bottom of the track screen, and tap on the button 'Add a note'.
+If you are looking for ideas for how you can use the notes section then our blog on keeping a Pain Diary may help you.

 How to track a day in the past